anasfkhan81/chamuca/README.md

 The aims of the project are as follows:
 - Help to make this part of history better known in an accessible machine actionable form, in our case by creating a knowledge graph of Portuguese borrowings into Asian languages with separate lexicons for each language and a indexical Portuguese lexicon
 - Model this graph in RDF using the OntoLex-Lemon model and and make it accessible via a SPARQL endpoint; publish it with an open license and add it to the linguistic linked open data cloud,
-- Bring together relevant lexical information on this topic from different sources, including Wiktionary, Wikipedia, and making reference to lexicographic information, but in particular...
+- Bring together relevant lexical information on this topic from different sources, including Wiktionary, Wikipedia, and making reference to lexicographic information, but in particular Dalgado's 1913 work.
 - Extract the relevant details from Dalgado's lexicon and compare it/combine it with information from the above resources, helping to make Dalgado's important scholarship more accessible to modern day researchers as well as a wider public

 ## Background